Maplub/odtensor/README.md

 ## About the project

 ## Data
 The data is derived from PunPun bike sharing bicycling trips between 2018 and 2020.
-Data from April 17 to May 3, 2018, and from December 16, 2018, to February 23, 2019 was missing due to server's technical issues.
+Data from April 17 to May 3, 2018, and from December 16, 2018, to February 23, 2019 went missing due to server's technical issues.
 1. tensor_final_core.pickle
 2. tensor_final_factors.pickle